 Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

-When we decided to go to Bali, Indonesia for my birthday, we were intent on planning the perfect trip.
+When we decided to go to Bali for my birthday, we were intent on planning the perfect trip.
 Relaxation was a priority for our Bali Itinerary, but we were seeking a bit of adventure, too.

 Best 2 Weeks in Bali Itinerary

-Pro Tip: Consider using our Travel Planning Printables to keep your vacation to Bali organized!
+Pro Tip: Use our Travel Planning Printables to keep your vacation to Bali organized!

 Travel Planner Printables by JetSettingFools.com

-Our Bali travel route includes overnight stays in the following destinations: Canggu (4 nights), Uluwatu (3 nights), Nusa Lembongan (4 nights), Nusa Ceningan (2 nights), Sanur (1 night).
+Our route includes the following locations: Canggu (4 nights), Uluwatu (3 nights), Nusa Lembongan (4 nights), Nusa Ceningan (2 nights), Sanur (1 night).

 Canggu